pswpswpsw/Data-Driven-Discovery-of-Closure-Models/README.md

     - readers can also try different version of SINDy but keep in mind regularization coefficient should be well tuned.

 After that, one can start to compiled the code using Cython, as a purpose to acclerating our Python code.
+To run different cases, one should first cd to /src folder, and then doing the folloing.

 To run simple 3D linear system case
 - python cython_main.py 3d_linear sindy 1 tdf 1